Trust & Provenance

 • many relationship claims between frameworks

 Some labels, dates, and structural metadata are then checked, refined, or removed through later stages.
-So "AI-generated" here does not mean "one prompt, published untouched."
+The initial subfield map is an internal population/backfill process, while the user-facing generation choice is usually which framework should receive deeper articles, concept maps, timelines, concept explanations, or quizzes.
+So "AI-assisted" here does not mean "one prompt, published untouched."

 What Verification Means